BluefinSolutions/OpenUI5-OSCON-2014/SETUP.md

 all this to suit your tastes and existing setup.

-This is what the target setup will look like, assuming that the OpenUI5 folder that we're talking about will be in your home folder, as will the projects folder:
+This is what the target setup will look like, assuming that the OpenUI5 folder that we're talking about will be in your home folder, and the projects folder will be inside that.

 ```
 <home>